A reaction network approach to the theory of acoustic wave turbulence

+Besides the 3-wave kinetic equation, the rigorous study of 4-wave kinetic equation is a very important subject (see \cite{buckmaster2016analysis,buckmaster2016effective,faou2016weakly,germain2016continuous,germain2017optimal} and references therein).
 Finally, we note that wave-turbulence kinetic equations have very similar form with the quantum Boltzmann equations, used to describe the evolution of diluted bose gases at high and low temperature.
-We refer to the book \cite{PomeauBinh} or the papers \cite{SofferBinh1,SofferBinh2,ToanBinh,JinBinh,saint2004kinetic,ReichlTran} and the references therein for more discussions on the latter topic.
+We refer to the book \cite{PomeauBinh} or the papers \cite{JinBinh,ToanBinh,tran2019boltzmann,ReichlTran,saint2004kinetic,SofferBinh2,SofferBinh1} and the references therein for more discussions on the latter topic.

 The plan of our paper is the following: \begin{itemize} \item In section \ref{Sec:Q12}, we show that the discrete version of equation \eqref{QuantumBoltzmann1} can be rewritten as a chemical reaction network.
 By using an approach inspired by the theory of toric dynamical system, we prove in Theorem \ref{TheoremQ12} that the solution of the discrete version of \eqref{QuantumBoltzmann1} converges to the equilibrium exponentially in time. \item In section \ref{NRSec:Q12}, we generalize Theorem \ref{TheoremQ12} to the near resonance case \eqref{NRQuantumBoltzmann1}.
 We prove that depending on the resonance broadening frequency $\Lambda$, the solution of the discrete version of the equation may converge to the equilibrium exponentially or go to infinity as time evolves. \end{itemize}